-The Nelson History Roundtable is an informal group of individuals who have gathered at various times to discuss the history of Nelson.
-Various members of the group have contributed articles to this website, as well as to the Grapevine II, a community newsletter (print) for Nelson.
+The Nelson History Group, sometimes known as the History Roundtable, started as an informal group of individuals who gathered at various times to discuss the history of Nelson.

 The group was particularly active in preparing for Nelson’s sestercentennial celebration, which occurred in 2017.
 Events related to that were the production of 4 years’ worth of calendars, and the post card project.

-If you are interested in being part of this, contact Gordon Peery.
+If you are interested in being part of the Nelson History Group,, contact Gordon Peery.
 We’ll keep you looped in to future meetings and projects.
 You can also contact Gordon with any technical question or issues related to the site.

 For matters concerning map content, roads and cellar holes, contact Rick Church

 Karen Tolman left us on August 19, 2020.
 She was an incredible force in the community in many ways, including the development of this website, and providing articles she had either written or transcribed.
 Read her obituary as published in the Keene Sentinel.